BranchMetrics/web-branch-deep-linking-attribution/CORDOVA_GUIDE.md

 Alternatively, you can add the URI scheme in your project's Info page.

-1. In Xcode, click your project in the Navigator (on the left side).
+1. In XCode, click your project in the Navigator (on the left side).
 1. Select the "Info" tab.
 1. Expand the "URL Types" section at the bottom.
 1. Click the "+" sign to add a new URI Scheme, as below: